wp-plugins/video-capture/readme.txt

 At the moment, there is no way to *capture* video using HTML5, so we're using Adobe Flash to capture input from your camera and microphone.

-The plugin *doesn't* use Adobe Flash on mobile devices, though.
+The plugin *doesn't* use Adobe Flash on mobile devices.

 == Screenshots ==